-- bootcmd: the first variable to run after U-Boot boot. - · bootargs: the kernel command line, which the bootloader passes to the kernel.
-As described in Kernel command line (bootargs), bootargs environment is optional for booti. boot.img already has bootargs.
+- bootcmd: the first variable to run after U-Boot boot. - bootargs: the kernel command line, which the bootloader passes to the kernel.
+As described in Section 6.2.2, bootargs environment is optional for booti. boot.img already has bootargs.
 If you do not define the bootargs environment variable, it uses the default bootargs inside the image.
 If you have the environment variable, it is then used.